 Alcohol: Cocktails are commonly $12–$16 in our area.
 Beers $6–$9.
 A typical night can run $50–$100+ before tip.

 Kava: Doubles are $10.
 Happy hour doubles are $6.
 A full evening for the price of two cocktails.
-Happy hour runs four times a day at our bar.
+Happy hour runs three times a day at our bar — with an extended 5–10 PM evening window.

 5. Mental Clarity